 76mm Gun Tank M41 Walker Bulldog.

 The angled fenders can be seen in this top view, and the auxiliary generator engine muffler can be seen inboard of the pioneer tool rack.
+The driver's hatch on this tank is able to have an infrared periscope installed in the circular opening.
+The .50cal machine gun pintle has been moved to the left of the commander's cupola.
 (Picture from TM 9-2350-201-12.)

 76mm Gun Tank M41 Walker Bulldog.